 In winter it is full of snow and summer are formed from the melt water, few large rivers.
 This bright, blue, icy winds its whitewater below a temperature of up to 30 degrees way through the red-colored mountains.
 It is an ideal combination of desert and mountainous landscape

 3. It's for families and adults

 Whitewater rafting is the perfect team building activity to do with a group of mates or a family.
 When your in a raft together taking on river rapids, you are forced to work as a team.
 It’s also a lot of fun that it’s bound to bring you closer as a family or group of friends.
 And it’s not just the rafting, spending the evening telling stories around the campfire of the fun you had that day is a great bonding experience.
 Do something new and exciting with your family.

-Most of the time you will find sunshine in April.
+Most of the time you will find sunshine in Morocco but the best time is in March, April and May.
 It can be hot but the water will cool you down.
 No matter the weather, we can raft!
 There’s no such thing as bad weather, just bad equipment.
-If it’s hot just take a swim.

 Waking up in a beautiful Bedouin tent with the smell of Berber Whiskey lingering in the air by the river is one of the main reason we love this place.
 The Berbers are so friendly and helpful that you feel at home all the time.